nunchuk-io/docs/build_instructions.md

     `sha256sum --check SHA256SUMS.asc`

+If you are on Windows, run:

+    `certUtil -hashfile SHA256SUMS.asc SHA256`

 The output should say "OK" if the checksum is valid for the given file (if you only download the app for one OS, ignore the warnings for the other OSes).